Kemp-SUAS/FalloutTNG/README.md

 -----To-Do list-----

 -Complete the DGEDS(Dynamic game engine database structure).
-The DGEDS will dynamically load and create levels based on pre made constants stored in a database.
+The DGEDS will dynamically load and create levels based on pre-made constants stored in a database.

 -Complete dynamic asset handling.
-This is going to be a complete overhaull of the asset handling classes.
-All teh string constants will be stored a database which we can put information of off quite eesily and dynamically.
+This is going to be a complete overhaul of the asset handling classes.
+All the string constants will be stored a database which we can put information of off quite easily and dynamically.

--Get some sleep?

--Finish the wiki wesite and blog made using the bootstrap framework and the trusty sublime text.
+-Finish the wiki web site and blog made using the bootstrap framework and the trusty sublime text.

--Start working on the website being controlled using JSP and create a servelet application that will dynamically change the blog and wiki of the wesite.
-Well try to this ig going to be my thirld attemp at using servelt applications. the first two were succeses but to smallin scale.
+-Start working on the web site being controlled using JSP and create a servelet application that will dynamically change the blog and wiki of the web site.

--ge gome sleep

--kieran please fix this for me im tyerd af.

 -Keep an updated and well kept Wiki web site.